 Inca Trail trekkers should definitely take the time to acclimatize properly before Cusco in Arequipa and certainly before beginning the trek.

 It will make the trek slightly easier as your body will be better suited to the thin air.
 If you were to start feeling ill during the trek, the tour operator should have an oxygen tank as well as a med-kit to treat you straight away.
 Always make sure to check with your operator what is included in case of an emergency.
-An operator we highly recommend for the Inca Trail is Southern Peru Explorers, as many people have said amazing things about them and we must say the same ourselves!

-If you are interested in comparing other operators for this trek to Machu Picchu, we suggest you check out FindLocalTrips.com a tour comparison website with heaps of info and all the different options for taking treks and tours from Cusco.
+If you are interested in comparing tour operators for this trek to Machu Picchu, we suggest you check out FindLocalTrips.com a tour comparison website with heaps of info and all the different options for taking treks and tours from Cusco.